-The current members of the Compensation Committee are John F. Brinkley, Gary L. Convis, William G. Ferko and William L. Healey (Chairman).
-During 2018, the Compensation Committee met four times.
+The current members of the Compensation Committee are John F. Brinkley, William G. Ferko and William L. Healey (Chairman).
+During 2019, the Compensation Committee met five times.
 Each member of the Compensation Committee satisfies the heightened independence requirements of the NASDAQ for compensation committee membership.
 The functions of the Compensation Committee include administering management incentive compensation plans, establishing the compensation of executive officers and reviewing the compensation of directors.
 The Compensation Committee generally approves equity awards for the Company's other employees and non-equity compensation for the Company's executive officers.
 However, the Compensation Committee has delegated to the Company's Chief Executive Officer the discretion to award to non-executive employees in any one calendar year up to 100,000 stock options in the aggregate, with a maximum individual award of 10,000 stock options.
 The Company's Chief Executive Officer, with assistance from the Corporate Director of Human Resources and his support staff, provides recommendations to the Compensation Committee regarding compensation for those employees reporting directly to the Chief Executive Officer.
 However, the Compensation Committee retains full authority to modify any compensation recommendations by the Chief Executive Officer or other members of management.

-In 2018, the Company's management engaged the assistance of Pearl Meyer & Partners ("Pearl Meyer"), a compensation consulting firm, to assist the Compensation Committee in reviewing total compensation for the Company's named executive officers, other key employees and directors.
-Pearl Meyer provided the Compensation Committee with relevant market data and alternatives to consider when making compensation decisions regarding the Chief Executive Officer, the Company's other executives and the directors.
-Over the past 10 years, direct access to Pearl Meyer has been made available to the Compensation Committee, with or without management in attendance, on an "as needed" basis to review various issues related to executive compensation.
-On various occasions, and most recently in July of 2017, the non-employee directors and certain members of the Company's management met with Pearl Meyer for an overview on trends in director compensation.
+In 2019, the Company's management engaged the assistance of Pearl Meyer & Partners ("Pearl Meyer"), a compensation consulting firm, to assist the Compensation Committee in reviewing total compensation for the Company's named executive officers, other key employees and directors.
+Pearl Meyer provided the Compensation Committee with market data and other relevant information to consider when making compensation decisions regarding the Chief Executive Officer, the Company's other executives and the directors.
+The Compensation Committee, with or without management in attendance, has direct access to Pearl Meyer on an "as needed" basis for reviews of various issues related to executive compensation.
 The Company's management has also engaged Pearl Meyer for assistance with general trends in employee compensation and requested clarification on the appropriate compensation benchmarks for unique or "hybrid" job descriptions.
-Pearl Meyer's work in this area did not raise any conflict of interest concerns for the fiscal year 2018 or prior years based on a review of fees paid and disclosures provided by Pearl Meyer in an annual written questionnaire delivered to the Company.
-For compensation decisions affecting 2019, the Company and the Compensation Committee intend to continue to utilize the assistance of Pearl Meyer.
+Pearl Meyer's work in this area did not raise any conflict of interest concerns for the fiscal year 2019 or prior years based on a review of fees paid and disclosures provided by Pearl Meyer in an annual written questionnaire delivered to the Company.
+For compensation decisions affecting 2020, the Company and the Compensation Committee intend to continue to utilize the assistance of Pearl Meyer.